Right and Wrong Ans\"atze for Nonlinear Waves in Stochastic PDEs: Introduction

+Again, the solution $u$ cannot be written, to the best of my knowledge, in the form of Ansatz \textbf{A}.
 In \cite{cartwright2021collective}, this solution is recovered using a so-called collective coordinate approach.
-In this approach, it is essential that the position is assumed to be stochastic.
+In the collective coordinate approach, it is essential that the position is assumed to be stochastic.
 It must have been, since this approach was inspired by the explicit solution above.

 Both exact stochastic solutions have in common that, yes, the typical shape of the pattern is retained, the $\tanh$ for the Nagumo equation and the $\text{sech}^2$ for the KdV equation, but the scale parameters of the solution, like position, width and amplitude, are stochastically varying, and these effect are not captured by a single function.
-In this short note, we will start with a case study \cite{baber2024exact}, and then study several types of classic PDEs and discuss if and when a simple Ansatz like Ansatz \textbf{A} could work for a stochastic version of the PDE.
+In this short note, we will start with some examples of explicit solutions.
+Then follows a case study of \cite{baber2024exact}, followed by several types of classic PDEs and discuss if and when a simple Ansatz like Ansatz \textbf{A} could work for a stochastic version of the PDE.
 We will conclude that it only works for stochastic Nonlinear Schr\"odinger equations in Stratonovich interpretation, like Eq.~\ref{eq:NLSstrat}.